 Austenitic steel contains high amounts of nickel, around 8%, which makes it non-magnetic and soft, making it more or less undesirable for knife making.
 However, the benefits of this type of steel are its toughness and superior corrosion resistance from high levels of chromium, making it perfect for everyday items like forks, spoons and even kitchen sinks.

-Martensitic steel contains less chromium while still meeting the criteria for stainless steel but very little amount of nickel thus making the steel magnetic.
+Martensitic steel contains less chromium while still meeting the criteria for stainless steel but very small amounts of nickel thus making the steel magnetic.
 What really sets martensitic steels apart is higher levels of carbon which allows for the formation of martensite, an extremely hard structure, making it ideal for knifemaking.
 Steel manufacturers can transform austenite into martensite through rapid quenching.

 Stainless steel (S)